 Read some great comments here

-A Sensory Screening session with indicative levels for taste recognition as recommended by BS 5929 Part 7:1992: Understanding the palate and the ability to correctly discern flavours are the foundations of cheese grading and are integral parts of membership of The Guild of Cheese Graders.
+All Membership and Membership Renewal Seminars include two Sensory screening sessions.
+The kit used has indicative levels for taste recognition as recommended by BS 5929 Part 7:1992: ISO 3972: 1991, and uses sweet, sour, bitter, salty and Umami flavours.
+Understanding the palate and the ability to correctly discern flavours are the foundations of cheese grading and these sessions should be adopted across the industry as "Best Practise".

-Over 15 years experience of managing sensory sessions has shown that the vast majority of delegates will achieve a very high standard.
-Due to the purity of the flavours used, this process also help the delegates to increase their understanding of their palate which, of course, is unique to them.
-This is highly beneficial for anyone who tastes and comments about cheese.
+Over 16 years' experience of managing sensory sessions has shown that this is a vital stepping stone to the improvement of grading skills.
+Due to the purity of the flavours used, this process also helps the delegates to increase their understanding of their palate which, of course, is unique to them.
+This is highly beneficial to everyone who tastes and comments about cheese.

 The Guild of Cheese Graders®